cbrockenbrough21/Course-Evaluation/README.md

 * Built original structure of database tables
 * Helped edit database tables to new structure
 * Tested that all wrong inputs give error messages
+* Fixed crashes when inputting wrong types into course search

 ### Catherine Brockenbrough